 American 5×5 75 ball Bingo

 A 5×5 Bingo Card contains 24 numbered spaces and one free space (blank), with which you can play Bingo.
-The numbers are assigned at random on each card and are arranged in five columns of five numbers each by five rows (5×5=25 in total including the blank square).
-The numbers in the B column are between 1 and 15, in the I column between 16 and 30, in the N column (containing four numbers and the free space) between 31 and 45, in the G column between 46 and 60, and in the O column between 61 and 75.
+The numbers are assigned at random on each card and are arranged in five columns of five numbers each five rows (5×5=25 in total including the blank square).
+The Online Bingo Rules in the B column are between 1 and 15, in the I column between 16 and 30, in the N column (containing four numbers and the free space) between 31 and 45, in the G column between 46 and 60, and in the O column between 61 and 75.
 Players have over 6000 of unique cards to choose from.

 British and Australian 90 ball Bingo

 The rules are the same as the rules for American Bingo.
 More so than in American Bingo, the tradition in England is to give each number a nickname.
 The Bingo caller will add a humorous name to each call he makes.
 The lay-out of the card, however, does not allow for that many different patterns as on the American Online Poker for Real Money Bingo card.
 See the 90 Ball Bingo pages for more information on 90 Ball Bingo.